Skip to main content

 • depending upon the size of the estate, either a small-estate affidavit or a formal probate will be necessary.

 By far, the quickest and simplest proceeding to wind down an estate is the small-estate affidavit, but this option is available only in limited circumstances.
-Most often, unless the recently-deceased had a properly funded trust, a formal probate is required.

 trust administration